 To address the challenges described in Section 2, we have designed, implemented, and flight-tested an integrated multi-layered QoS enforcement architecture based on the Real-time CORBA standard.
-A key theme in this architecture is that coarser-grain adaptation is performed by higher layers of the architecture (i.e., closer to the application), with finer grained adaptation at each lower layer (i.e., closer to the OS and hardware).
+A key theme in this architecture is that coarser-grain adaptation is performed by higher layers of the architecture (i.e., closer to the application), with finer grained adaptation at each lower layer (i.e., closer to the OS and hard-ware).
 To enhance performance, our architecture tries to handle adaptation at the lowest layer possible, moving up to higher layers only if QoS requirements cannot be met via adaptation in the current layer.

 Figure 2 illustrates the resource adaptation architecture of the WSOA OEP evaluation platforms and middleware.
-The finest granularity of adaptation in the WSOA system architecture is the lowest priority dynamic scheduling of non-critical operations [5] by the dispatcher of the TAO Real-Time Event Channel, which we developed in previous research [12].
-The second finest level of adaptation granularity is achieved by a Real Time Adaptive Resource Manager (RT-ARM) [13] and the TAO Reconfigurable Scheduler [5][15], which re-schedule rates of invocation of application components while maintaining deadlinefeasible scheduling of critical operations.
-The second coarsest level of adaptation is performed by the Quality Objects (QuO) framework [7], which monitors progress downloading and processing image tiles toward the desired deadline for the entire image.
+The finest granularity of adaptation in the WSOA system architecture is the lowest priority dynamic scheduling of non-critical operations [5] by the dispatcher of the TAO Real-Time Event Channel, which we developed in previous research [13].
+The second finest level of adaptation granularity is achieved by a Real Time Adaptive Resource Manager (RT-ARM) [14] and the TAO Reconfigurable Scheduler [5][15], which re-schedule rates of invocation of application components while maintaining deadline-feasible scheduling of critical operations.
+The second coarsest level of adaptation is performed by the Quality Objects (QuO) framework [9], which monitors progress downloading and processing image tiles toward the desired deadline for the entire image.

 While QuO represents the highest middleware layer in the OEP system architecture, the highest layer at which adaptation can be performed is the application layer, where the client personnel can specify coarsest grain requirements for image quality and timeliness.
-The remainder of this section describes each middleware layer outlined above in detail, from coarsest to finest grained.
-The remainder of this section describes the middleware in our multi-layered architecture, ranging from the coarsest to the finest granularity of adaptation.
+The remainder of this section describes each middleware layer outlined above in detail, ranging from the coarsest to the finest granularity of adaptation.